-With his elimination, Khrushchev named Todor Zhivkov as the leader of Bulgaria or, more precisely, the steward of the Soviets in Bulgaria.
+With his elimination, Khrushchev named Todor Zhivkov as the leader of Bulgaria or, more precisely, the "steward" of the Soviets in Bulgaria.
 Dimitrov raised the prestige of the Bulgarian Communist Party and of Bulgaria very high, but Todor Zhivkov completely reversed this process.
 This element without personality came to the top with the aid of Khrushchev, and became his docile lackey.
 At the time I met Dimitrov I never heard of Zhivkov.
 Later, in the time of Chervenkov, I saw him once or twice.
-Once he gave me
+Once he gave me an alleged talk about Bulgarian agriculture and another time he accompanied me somewhere outside Sofia to a field of strawberries.

 When he talked to me about agriculture it seemed that it was not Zhivkov's mind talking but his notebook.
 He was Yugov's opposite.
 In a small notebook marked A-Z, he had noted down figures about everything - from the population of the country to the number of strings of tobacco.
 In other words, he bored me with figures, without any conclusion, for a whole hour.
 Another comrade who was with him spoke much better about the Bulgarian economy, in general, and about industry, in particular.
-I completely forgot Zhivkov, Later, however, when Chervenkov was removed, he emerged as first secretary(!).
+I completely forgot Zhivkov.
+Later, however, when Chervenkov was removed, he emerged as first secretary(!).
 We were astonished, but we had no reason to be surprised.
-I met him in this function, too!
+I met him in this function too!
 He was just what he had been.
-There was only one change: in order to distinguish himself from the past, he had assumed some new poses; he no longer brought up his notebook, smiled frequently, sat with his cap on and used more "popular expressions".
+There was only one change: in order to distinguish himself from the past, he had assumed some new poses; he no longer brought up his notebook, smiled frequently, sat with his cap on and used more "popular expressions."